Mexborough and Swinton Times, November 15

 The chair was occupied by Mr Williamson, chief engineer of the collieries; after the party had partaken of a substantial meat tea, provided by Mr and Mrs Gregory, the tables were cleared and a delightful evening was spent in music and song.

-Interspersed between the very songs were the following toasts:
+Interspersed between the arious songs were the following toasts:

 Mr Howes, seconded, and said he quite endorsed all the proposed had said.
 He was very pleased to meet all faces, and he thought Mr Lawson had a good many friends at Denaby, or he would not have come from the “Wilds of Durham” to be present that evening.
 He trusted that the social gatherings would not be allowed to fall through.

-Mr Woodley and Mr Lawson responded, and both general said how pleased they were to come down renew old acquaintances.
-Both gentleman said they are pleasant recollections of pleasant years spent at Denaby Main, and they were delighted at the hearty welcome.
-They had received by all that evening.
+Mr Woodley and Mr Lawson responded, and both said how pleased they were to come down to renew old acquaintances.
+Both gentleman said they had pleasant recollections of pleasant years spent at Denaby Main, and they were delighted at the hearty welcome they had received by all that evening.
 Mr Lawson touched a pathetic note in referring to the fact that, since their last gathering two of their young friends, who were the life and soul of the gathering had passed away.

-At the request of the chairman, reverent father Kavanagh was asked to say a few words in response this.
-The reverent father arising, said that, though he was used to preaching, yet he was a very poor and at making a speech.
-He thought they would be pleased to hear that, because he saw.
-By the program that there were many more songs, etc to be given, and they will be far more welcome than listen to a speech from him.
+At the request of the chairman, rev. father Kavanagh was asked to say a few words in response .
+The reverent father arising, said that, though he was used to preaching, yet he was a very poor at making a speech.
+He thought they would be pleased to hear that, because he saw, by the program that there were many more songs, etc to be given, and they would be far more welcome than listen to a speech from him.
 However, he would take this opportunity to say how pleased he was to be amongst them once more at their social gathering, and he thanked them very much for their kind invitation.
 He hoped that whilst he remained at Denaby Main, and he did not think there was any likelihood of him leaving, for some considerable time, he should always be allowed to join with them in this pleasant social event.

 Mr TW Evison proposed “That our very best thanks be given to the school managers for their kindness in allowing the use of this school for the evening’s entertainment.”

-Mr J Hill proposed, and Mr Monkou seconded, “That a hearty vote of thanks be given to Mr and Mrs Gregory for their excellent catering.”
+Mr J Hill proposed, and Mr Monkhouse seconded, “That a hearty vote of thanks be given to Mr and Mrs Gregory for their excellent catering.”

 This was unanimously carried.